Roman Baber: Removal from PC Party

 He was a member of the Progressive Conservative Party caucus until January 15, 2021 when Premier Doug Ford removed him from caucus over his opposition to the province's lockdown and restrictions during the COVID-19 pandemic in Ontario, with Baber stating in an open letter to Premier Ford, "the lockdown is deadlier than COVID".

 Baber was Chair of Parliament's Justice Policy Committee until his removal by a Government motion on February 16, 2021.

 He did not run for re-election in the 2022 Ontario general election.

 Federal Conservative leadership candidate

 On March 9, 2022, Baber declared his intent to run in the 2022 Conservative Party of Canada leadership election.
 Baber ran on a platform of restoring Canada's democracy.
-He inspired by his ejection from Premier Doug Ford's PC caucus, Baber pledged to allow MPs to vote their conscience and express their personal views without fear of repercussions.
+Inspired by his ejection from Premier Doug Ford's PC caucus, Baber pledged to allow MPs to vote their conscience and express their personal views without fear of repercussions.
 He pledged to oppose Quebec's Bill 21 and Bill 96, repeal the Trudeau government's carbon tax, end Canada's equalization program, phase out supply management, and more.
-On September 10, it was announced that Pierre Poilievre won the leadership on the first ballot.
+On September 10, it was announced that Pierre Poilievre won the leadership on the first ballot with 68.15% of the votes cast.
 Baber placed fourth, garnering 5.03% of the points and 5.4% of the votes cast.